jedk225/GifTastic/README.md

 # GifTastic

-## Homework Assignment 6 at the Coding Bootcamp at UCI
-### This assigment was our first attempt at implementing an API in one of our own projects
 ## This web app utilizes the Giphy API

 * Users input their favorite athlete in the text form